-Anyone responsible for inventory knows how frustrating managing and tracking these materials can be.
+Anyone responsible for inventory knows how frustrating inventory inaccuracies can be.
 Even when inventory is carefully monitored, issues still arise due to a variety of factors, the majority of which can be attributed to basic human error.
-It is not uncommon to discover that there is a discrepancy between the number of actual items on hand and the number that is on record, or for the wrong items to be received in place of desired products.
+It's not uncommon to discover there is a discrepancy between the number of actual items on hand and the number that is on record, or for the wrong items to be received in place of desired products.

-Discrepancies like these become problematic and can lead to out-of-stocks, loss of sales, and other grievances.
+Discrepancies are problematic and can lead to out-of-stocks, loss of sales, and other grievances.
 In order to rectify these issues before they become problems, managers implement inventory counting methods that will pinpoint errors.
 One of the most popular inventory counting methods is cycle counting.

 The cycle counting technique is popular for good reason.
-Unlike physical counts, which requires a complete halt in operations and demands that every item in storage is counted manually, cycle counting is an ongoing process expressed in short bursts.
+Unlike physical counts, which require a complete halt in operations and demands that every item in storage is counted manually, inventory cycle counting is an ongoing process expressed in short bursts.
 Let's walk through eight tips that could help your cycle count accuracy.